Nothing is invented, for it’s written in nature first. Originality consists of returning to the origin.

 It has become very trendy in investment circles to discuss social entrepreneurship, venture philanthropy, and various high impact investing strategies for public and private investing.
 There is considerable variation and subjectivity currently regarding what these terms really mean and how to apply the various principles.
 There is general agreement that our current winner-take-all, short-term mindset, money-at-all-cost business and financial frameworks are unsustainable for society and for the environment.
 However, investors still need to meet their long-term financial commitments and capitalism still has a very powerful role to play to empower people and to provide needed prosperity.

 From our perspective, we strongly resonate with a business and financial framework that utilizes ecosystems-based design principles that mimic nature’s processes (“Complex Adaptive Systems” or “Complexity Science” or “Chaos Theory”).
 It is a highly intuitive, solutions-based, win-win framework that leverages principles from billions of years of evolution.
 The potential advantages of this approach are numerous such as more systematically and more easily identifying breakthrough innovations that solve important problems, better management of business and investment risks, and alignment of incentives with all stakeholders.
 We have adopted and borrowed this 12-step process known as permaculture principles (a framework to study the relationship between human and natural systems, as described by Bill Mollison and David Holmgren) and adapted it to our business and financial process.
 The permaculture framework is part of the evolving area of complexity science (complex adaptive systems or chaos theory).
 Complexity Science is able to leverage all the big breakthroughs in interdisciplinary science and computer power to study non-linear, complex systems to analyze problems in more integrated ways and find more optimal and innovative solutions.
 Since permaculture principles help to build more sustainable and regenerative systems, they are principles that help you find and build the “order in the chaos.”
+The wisdom of permaculture is ancient, very similar to indigenous and shamanic ways of life passed down through generations.
+However, they are modernized into a framework that you can follow.
+You can also better understand big breakthroughs in advanced science and technology such as complexity science, chaos theory, quantum science and even blockchain technology.
+At Pythia Capital, we consciously integrate into our living systems framework wisdom from shamanism as well as from complexity science, chaos theory and quantum science.
+Permaculture is the bridge that ties the ancient shamanic wisdom with more advanced science and technology.
+This framework is amazing.

 The process is more ethical, creative, flexible, iterative, efficient and effective than existing investment paradigms.
 Alignment of all incentives with all parties, active collaboration with diverse groups of interconnected people/groups, efficient processes, and a slow, iterative approach are examples of some of the more important principles.
+The real truths of complex problems are more clear, so greenwashing, corruption and narrative shaping are more difficult.

 We are in the process of developing a variety of technical and analytical tools/applications to make the process more effective and efficient.

 Bill Mollison and David Holmgren created and developed what is now known as the permaculture design principles to describe an “integrated, evolving system of perennial or self-perpetuating plant and animal species useful to man.”
 When is nature at its most vibrant, diverse, abundant, and balanced?
 What does it look like?
 What are the energy flows that allow this to happen?
 What are the processes that we can adopt and mimic from nature as we seek these abundant and balanced solutions to our human, animal, and environmental health problems?
 We are investors of science and technology businesses.
-For us, science is the process of learning from natural/cosmic systems and applying those tools and principles to help us live, work and play better.
+Science is the process of learning from natural/cosmic systems and applying those tools and principles to help us live, work and play better.

 12 Permaculture Principles